dhyannataraj/engine/INSTALL.md

 How to Configure
 ----------------

-The very minimal example of the configuration file is provided in this distribution and named `example.conf`.
+Short configre example with some comments can be found in `example.conf` in this distribution.
+More etended howto can be found here.

-First, add the following line to the global section:
+First, add the following line at the first line of `/etc/ssl/openssl.cnf`:

     openssl_conf = global_defaults

-Theoretically global section starts at the beginning of the configuration file and ends before first section header (see config(5) ).
-Practically the good solution is to add this line just at the beginnigng of the file.

-This statment will define the name of the section that defines global defaults (here we called it `openssl_def`)
+This will define the name of section were global default are defined.
+This definition shoud be made in global section (i.e before first section header (see config(5) ), so first line will do well.

-Then add `openssl_def` and other sections described below, at at the bottom of the configuration file.
+Then add following two section at the end on OpenSSL config file:

     [global_defaults]
-    engines = engine_section
+    engines = engines_section

-The only statement of this section defines a name of the section where

-which points to the section which describes list of the engines to be loaded.
-This section should contain:

-    [engine_section]
+    [engines_section]
-    gost = gost_section
+    engine1 = gost_section

-And section which describes configuration of the engine should contain
+`engines = engine_section` in `global_defaults` section will define the name of engine section, where you can list all engines that sould be loaded.

+`engine1 = gost_section` in `engines_section` will tell OpenSSL to load one engine,
+using options from `gost_section` section.

+Then you shoud add `gost_section` as follows:

     [gost_section]
     engine_id = gost
-    dynamic_path = /usr/lib/ssl/engines/libgost.so
+    # dynamic_path = /usr/lib/ssl/engines/libgost.so
     default_algorithms = ALL
-    CRYPT_PARAMS = id-Gost28147-89-CryptoPro-A-ParamSet
+    CRYPT_PARAMS = id-tc26-gost-28147-param-Z

-BouncyCastle cryptoprovider has some problems with private key parsing from PrivateKeyInfo, so if you want to use old private key representation format, which supported by BC, you must add:

-    PK_PARAMS = LEGACY_PK_WRAP
+    # PK_PARAMS = LEGACY_PK_WRAP

-to `[gost_section]`.

-Where `engine_id` parameter specifies name of engine (should be `gost`).
+Here `engine_id` specifies name of engine (should be `gost` for this engine).

-`dynamic_path is` a location of the loadable shared library implementing the engine.
-If the engine is compiled statically or is located in the OpenSSL engines directory, this line can be omitted.

-`default_algorithms` parameter specifies that all algorithms, provided by engine, should be used.
+Normally, engine library binary file will be installed into `ENGINESDIR` (Run `openssl version -e` to find out where it is), and OpenSSL will be able to find it.
+But you can also make OpenSSL to load this library from alternative location, using `dynamic_path` option.

+`default_algorithms` parameter allows to specify what classes of crypthogrphic algorithms provided by this backend, shdould be used.
+Almost always you will need all of them, so use `ALL` option here.
+Please notice, `ALL` is not default value for this option, you should specify it in explicit way.

+If you are curious about other possible values for `default_algorithms`, you should look for `ENGINE_METHOD_*` in `include/openssl/engine.h` and for `int_def_cb()` in `crypto/engine/eng_fat.c` in OpenSSL source code.
+This part of OpenSSL is not well documented, and you can get more info mostly from the code.

 The `CRYPT_PARAMS` parameter is engine-specific.
 It allows the user to choose between different parameter sets of symmetric cipher algorithm.
 [RFC 4357][1]